ByPaco10/MCSR-Performance/README.md

 - AMD Ryzen 5 5500
 - AMD Ryzen 7 5700x/5800x (or non-x)
 - AMD Ryzen 9 5900x (or non-x)
+- AMD Ryzen 9 5950x (If you actually manage to get in budget...)

 Depends on your budget.
 Ryzen 9 is preferred, Ryzen 7 if you can is recommended.